-- Dizziness

-- Nausea
+- Muscular Twitching

 - Headache

-- Throbbing in Temples

-- Muscular Twitching

-Vomiting
+- Vomiting

 - Weakness and Sleepiness

 - Inability to Think Coherently

 IF YOU OR ANYONE ELSE EXPERIENCE ANY OF THESE SYMPTOMS, GET OUT INTO THE FRESH AIR IMMEDIATELY.
 If symptoms persist, seek medical attention.
 Shut down the unit and do not restart until it has been inspected and repaired.